po5/harukaze-oss/CODESTYLE.md

 # Code Style
 Keeping this simple for now.
-The first thing to remember is that this codebase uses semicolons on the end of lines.
+The first thing to remember is that this codebase DOES NOT use semicolons on the end of lines.

 ## If statements
 ```js